Electrical & Computer Engineering Advising Team

 Note that the physics labs PHYS 2125 and 2126 are separate laboratory courses, and are not part of PHYS 2325 and PHYS 2326.

-Enrolled in Physics and/or Calculus at a Community College
+Currently Enrolled in Co-requisite Physics or Calculus Course at a Community College

-If you are enrolled at a community college in a required physics course or lab, or in a required math course, and you want to enroll in ECE 2201, you may submit an ECE Enrollment Exception Form.
-If all other requisites are met, you will be enrolled in the course.
+If you are enrolled at a community college in a co-requisite physics course or lab, or in a co-requisite math course, and you want to enroll in ECE 2201, you may submit an ECE Enrollment Exception Form.
+If all other requisites are met, you will be notified that you have been given permission to enroll in the course.
 Be sure to indicate which section of ECE 2201 you want to enroll in.

-Already Completed Physics and/or Calculus at a Community College
+Completed Physics or Calculus Course at a Community College

 If you have completed a required physics or math course at a community college but the credit has not been transferred to your UH account, you may submit an ECE Enrollment Exception Form with an unofficial transcript showing proof of completion.
 Be sure to initiate the transfer credit process (see Transfer Credit below) if you have not done so already.